-Conversely, the gut microbiome can affect both exercise ability and motivation to engage in exercise (Dohnalová et al., 2022).
-Among adult male C57BL/6N mice treated with antibiotics then gavaged with cecal microbial communities harvested from sedentary versus exercised mice, recipients of exercised microbiome ran more on wheels compared with recipients of the sedentary microbiome (Oyanagi et al., 2018).
-With respect to exercise ability, five hours after mice were gavaged with a lactate-metabolizing strain of Veillonella atypica cultured from post-marathon athletes, they had significantly longer run times to "exhaustion" versus those gavaged with Lactobacillus bulgaricus, a common bacterial symbiont that cannot metabolize lactate (Scheiman et al., 2019).
-However, the method of motivation was not stated and Lactobacillus bulgaricus is a lactate producer, complicating interpretation (Carmody and Baggish, 2019).
+gavaged with cecal microbial communities harvested from sedentary versus exercised mice, recipients of microbiome from exercised animals ran more on wheels compared with recipients of the microbiome from sedentary mice (Oyanagi et al., 2018).
+With respect to exercise ability, 5 h after mice were gavaged with a lactate-metabolizing strain of Veillonella atypica cultured from post-marathon athletes, they had significantly longer run times to 'exhaustion' versus those gavaged with Lactobacillus bulgaricus, a common bacterial symbiont that cannot metabolize lactate (Scheiman et al., 2019).
+However, the method used to motivate mice to run was not stated and L. bulgaricus can synthesize lactate, thus complicating interpretation (Carmody and Baggish, 2019).

-We compared the weanling gut microbiota of mice that differ in both exercise ability and motivation: four replicate High Runner (HR) lines selectively bred for high voluntary wheel-running behavior over 81 generations, and 4 non-selected Control (C) lines (Swallow et al., 1998).
-The selection criterion is revolutions on days 5+6 of a 6-day access period between 6-8 weeks of age.
-HR and C mice differ in several ways that potentially correlate with unique gut microbial communities.
-First, HR mice run ~2.5-3- fold more revolutions per day (Careau et al., 2013; Copes et al., 2015) and also have higher activity when housed individually without wheels (Copes et al., 2015; Malisch et al., 2009).
+We compared the weanling gut microbiota of mice that differ in both exercise ability and motivation: four replicate high runner (HR) lines selectively bred for high voluntary wheel-running behavior over 81 generations, and 4 non-selected control lines (Swallow et al., 1998).
+The selection criterion is revolutions on days 5 and 6 of a 6-day access period between 6-8 weeks of age.
+HR and control mice differ in several ways that potentially correlate with unique gut microbial communities.
+First, HR mice run ~2.5- to 3-fold more revolutions per day (Careau et al., 2013; Copes et al., 2015) and also have higher levels of activity when housed individually without wheels (Copes et al., 2015; Malisch et al., 2009).
 High activity is accompanied by elevated food consumption relative to body size (Copes et al., 2015; Hiramatsu and Garland, 2018; Swallow et al., 2001), which could directly affect gut microbial community composition via changes in luminal resources (Alcock et al., 2014).
-HR and C mice have not been found to differ in small or large intestine mass or length, thus suggesting a faster transit time in HR mice (Kelly et al., 2017).
+HR and control mice have not been found to differ in small or large intestine mass or length, thus suggesting a faster transit time in HR mice (Kelly et al., 2017).
 HR mice also have higher body temperatures when active (Rhodes et al., 2000), altered hormone levels (Garland et al., 2016; Malisch et al., 2009), and tend to be smaller at weaning (Cadney et al., 2021; McNamara et al., 2022; Swallow et al., 1999).

-Previously, we reported that adult male HR and C mice differ in gut microbial community composition, regardless of diet or exercise manipulation during early life (McNamara et al., 2021).
-In addition, when the microbiome is reduced with oral antibiotics, running behavior of C mice is largely unaffected, whereas HR mice run significantly fewer revolutions per day (McNamara et al., 2022), suggesting the gut microbiome is an important component of the high wheel-running phenotype.
+Previously, we reported that adult male HR and control mice differ in gut microbial community composition, regardless of diet or exercise manipulation during early life (McNamara et al., 2021).
+In addition, when the microbiome is reduced with oral antibiotics, running behavior of control mice is largely unaffected, whereas HR mice run significantly fewer revolutions per day (McNamara et al., 2022), suggesting the gut microbiome is an important component of the high wheel-running phenotype.

-Unique gut microbial phenotypes in HR mice could result from acute effects of differences in HR and C traits and/or changes in the selective regime experienced by the microbiota.
+Unique gut microbial phenotypes in HR mice could result from acute effects of differences in HR and control traits and/or changes in the selective regime experienced by the microbiota.
 Our two previous studies cannot distinguish between these possibilities because adults will have experienced many weeks of differences in physical activity, food consumption, and other physiological differences that could acutely affect the microbiome.
-Although physical activity of HR and C pups prior to weaning has not been quantified, related aspects of pre-weaning behavior do not significantly differ, including first day of eye opening, moving, and feeding on solid food, and locomotor play (see Fig. 2A-C in Hiramatsu et al., 2017, 10-20 days old; Whitehead et al., in preparation, 15 days old).
+Although physical activity of HR and control pups prior to weaning has not been quantified, related aspects of pre-weaning behavior do not significantly differ, including first day of eye opening, moving, and feeding on solid food, and locomotor play (see fig. 2A-C in Hiramatsu et al., 2017, 10-20 days old; N. N. D. Whitehead and T.G., unpublished results; 15 days old).
 Therefore, we compared the gut microbiota at weaning to better discriminate whether microbial signatures are specific to the HR lines or a secondary response to acute phenotypes, such as wheel running, differences in physiology, etc.

-METHODS
+MATERIALS AND METHODS